Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 After taking in the sights of Richmond, we have some free time to explore the village at our own pace.
 We can wander through the charming streets, browse the local shops, or simply relax in the peaceful ambiance.

-Our day continues with a delightful lunch at a local winery, where we savor the flavors of the Coal River Valley's renowned wines.
-After lunch, we indulge in wine tastings at Puddleduck and Frogmore Creek Vineyards, two prominent wineries in the region.
+Our day continues with a delightful lunch at a local winery, where we savor the flavours of the Coal River Valley's renowned wines.
+After a farewell lunch,* we indulge in wine tastings at Puddleduck and Frogmore Creek Vineyards, two prominent wineries in the region.
 We sample a variety of wines, learning about the unique terroir and the passion that goes into crafting these exceptional beverages.

 As the day draws to a close, we return to Hobart.